impossibl/pgjdbc-ng/SETTINGS.md

 Size of the parsed SQL text cache.

-A value less than one disables the cache.
+A value of zero disables the cache.

 Driver Property: `parsed-sql.cache.size`